 Biogas is a mixture of CH4, CO2, O2, N2 and other trace gases.
-It is produced from anaerobic digestion of food waste, animal manure, landfills, and sewage.
-After pre-treatment and purification steps (removing H2S, VOCs, Siloxanes, Ammonia and H2O), biogas is upgraded to biomethane, a renewable substitute for natural gas.
+It is produced through the anaerobic digestion of food waste, animal manure, landfill and sewage.
+After the pretreatment and purification steps (removing H2S, VOCs, siloxanes, ammonia and H2O), biogas is upgraded to biomethane, a renewable substitute for natural gas.

 H2S ScavengerA desulpherization unit for H2S removal by activated carbon, lead-lag configuration.

 Compressor Room/ ContainerBiogas low pressure de-watering package, feed biogas blower package, biogas compressor package, regeneration vacuum pumps, instrument air.

 Buffer TanksPSA inlet, recycle, biomethane, and exhaust gas buffer tanks to facilitate the gas balance.